Lithography Conference – Making things better

 The presentation included a comparison of stamp materials from a total-cost-of-ownership perspective and factored in curing times, which are often overlooked but essential for volume manufacturing scenarios as they can vary from circa 15 minutes to more than three days.
 Two main materials were compared, epoxides (which are proven in the field) and hybrid acrylates (which are a relatively new development but watch this space as the benefits are considerable).
 See figure 6.

-The session concluded with a report from academia, in the form of a presentation from Swansea University, given by Dominic Chung Man Fung and which provided an example of the SCIL process as part of an Innovate UK funded project.
+The session concluded of the UK Lithography Conference was a report from academia, in the form of a presentation from Swansea University, given by Dominic Chung Man Fung and which provided an example of the SCIL process as part of an Innovate UK funded project.

 The project was to develop a low cost, volume fabrication process for a wafer scale distributed feedback (DFB) laser.
 Challenges included feature size and shape (plus achieving steep sidewall angles), stamp [soft master] curing time, the hard master having an anti-stick layer (ASL) and, of course, attaining high yield.

 Incredible results have been achieved so far on 3” wafers.
 For instance, an ASL for the hard master has been created using FDTS (a.k.a.
 Perfluorodecyltrichlorosilane – an anti-sticking process used in other technology fields) and soft stamps are exhibiting high reproducibility.
 The most impressive achievement however is how rapidly high yield has been attained – see figure 7.